Updated: Feb 10

 Want a laugh then try this book!
 Unless you have lived under a rock you probably have already seen Jonathan Pie in action ranting on Facebook or Youtube.
 Tom Walker, the creator is so often asked whether he actually is Jonathan Pie it must get very annoying, but the character is larger than life.
 In this short book he rants about various political figures from Margaret Thatcher to David Cameron.
 And ropes in Henry the Eighth for good measure, very funny and well written.

 This really is the classic self help book for business people if you want to learn more about how to connect better with others, & then to work effectively with them.
-I've reviewed this one for Parents in Biz magazine coming out shortly, so I won't say too much here (yet) I'll pop up a full review in time.

 The Audio Books